 All above relationships apply only to individual port pairs participating in MM to STD transformations.
-In case of many such pairs, and also in presence of single ended components together with mixed-mode, we need more general description.
-The transformation matrix in this case will consist of several 2x2 diagonal blocks - each one for every mixed-mode port pair - and a unit matrix diagonal block that corresponds to single ended ports.
+In case of many such pairs, and also in presence of single ended components together with mixed-mode, a more general description is needed.
+The transformation matrix in this case consists of several 2x2 diagonal blocks - each one for every mixed-mode port pair - and a unit matrix diagonal block that corresponds to single ended ports.